saintmalik/blog.saintmalik.me/blog/2026-06-05-cloud-cost.md

 ## Conclusion

-Cutting cloud costs isn't just about turning things off; it's about smart architectural choices and leveraging the right infrastructure tools.
+Cutting cloud costs isn't just about turning things off; it's about smart architectural choices and using the right infrastructure tools.

 Whether you're swapping an expensive NAT Gateway for an fck-nat instance or moving idle workloads to serverless, these changes can dramatically reduce your AWS burn rate and extend your startup's runway.